 You need to start fresh with every call and treat each new prospect with respect.

-- The Database – Target Market
+9. The Database – Target Market

 Trucon works diligently to provide a database that is composed of prospects that meet the target demographic for each customer.
 No database is perfect and there will be employees who have left the company, bad numbers or companies that have gone out of business.
 Please note that in your call log so those numbers are not redialed.
 It may be necessary to adjust the database if it is discovered that the database is not directed at a viable group of prospects.
 Please keep Gary Seale appraised of your experience with the database.